Recipe

 Brautomat

 An imported brewing recipe becomes a Brautomat mash plan.
 Recipe management and creation with kbh2 is recommended.
-The ‘Brauomat’ export filter contains all the data required for brewing with the Brauomat in optimised form.
+The export filter "Brautomat" contains in an optimized form all the data required for brewing with the Brautomat.

-*Note: The ESP microcontrollers have a small RAM memory.
-Recipes with very long texts, images or other attachments may not be able to be imported.
-Images and very long descriptions should be removed before importing.
+*Note: The ESP microcontrollers have a small amount of RAM.
+Recipes with very long text, images or other attachments may not be able to be imported.
+The Brautomat filters recipes before import.
+However, it may be necessary to remove images and very long descriptions before importing.

 Imported recipes are saved in the /Recipes folder.
 The recipe name is used as the file name.
 The maximum length of the file name in the Arduino file system is 31 characters.
 Spaces and umlauts are replaced when saving.